-Environment Systems is an environmental consultancy.
-We are trusted providers of environmental evidence and insight to governments and industry.
+Environment Systems is an environmental and agricultural consultancy.
+We are trusted providers of evidence and insight to governments and industry.

 We have now embarked on a third phase of work for DEFRA and JNCC.
 This new phase will establish the range of uses of EO for informing policy and practical land management decision making.
 Further technical development will be focused on upland areas.
 We will also be taking on a co-ordination and information exchange role.

 Environment Systems recently launched its 'Book-a-bat service.
 Our fast-track Preliminary Bat Assessment service (sometimes known as a scoping survey or initial assessment) is designed to enable homeowners, architects, property developers and others to get a price and book a rapid assessment of buildings, which require surveys for planning permission.

 In this issue we are focusing on Earth Observation - how we marshall a unique blend of satellite and other remotely sensed data to provide unique insights and mapping of habitats and ecosystems.
 Our monitoring work continues to spread across the globe from tropical forests to the precious habitats of islands in the South Atlantic.
 We are also focusing on our expanding range of Ecological services, complete with a new Ecology Calendar to help you find out when to plan different species’ surveys.

 We are currently completing work on our second coastal habitat mapping project project which is focused in the South West (see Sphere Winter 2015).
 Meanwhile our work on the first project, the habitat mapping for the North West coast is now available to view and download here.